MargaretSiple-NOAA/googledrive-to-rmd-example/README.md

 # Workflow

 This set of scripts works by a stepwise process:
-1. Download files from google docs and convert them to Rmd
+1. Download files from google docs and convert them to .Rmd
-2. Knit the Rmd to Word
+2. Knit the .Rmd to Word

 At the end, you will have a Word doc that you have compiled straight from R. Cool, huh!!